 The Vegan Society further clarified the word veganism in the following manner:

 A philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.

 The Vegan Society’s definition forms the basis of the abolitionist view of veganism.
 It is, in essence, a universal truth which guides me in my daily life.
-I also support the welfarist view of veganism which seeks to reduce, with governmental reform, education, sanctuaries, single cause advocacy and direct intervention in cruelty cases, the ongoing enslavement, torture and slaughter of nonhuman animals in all of our various death for profit industries.
+I also support using governmental reform, education, sanctuaries, boots on the ground and armchair advocacy and direct intervention in cruelty cases to end the ongoing enslavement, torture and slaughter of nonhuman animals in all of our various death for profit industries.
 I do not agree that improving the daily lives of enslaved animals can ever justify exploiting them.
 I advocate completely for their liberation.
 I visit sanctuaries, attend marches and vigils, volunteer my time to animal rescue efforts, endeavor to educate myself and others through this website and other websites for which I write, and support single issue causes that I believe can contribute to nonhuman animal liberation.
 If it is within my power, I will help any animal, nonhuman and human alike, to escape from immediate emotional, physical and psychological abuse.
 It is the very least that I can do during my time on this earth.

 May all beings be happy and free.